-The third factor in the cost of your hot water system is installation.
+The fourth factor in the cost of your hot water system is installation.
 Installation costs can vary widely depending on the complexity of the job.

 If you’re replacing an existing hot water system with the same type in the same position, installation costs are relatively low, in the range of $260 to $690.

 If additional valves are required, or if plumbing or electrical systems require upgrades, costs will be higher.
 A new law implemented in 2012 means that tempering valves must be fitted on every hot water system.
 These anti-scald devices regulate water temperature to 50 degrees.
 In most cases, the manufacturer warranty is void if these valves are not fitted.
 They cost an additional $190 to $250.

 If you need to reposition your hot water system to a different site on the property, installation costs could be another $1100 to $2100 depending on the plumbing and electrical work required.

 Changing energy type, for example, switching from electric to gas, will require additional work and cost in the realm of $1500 to $3000.
 If you are upgrading the size of your system, additional plumbing and electrical work may be required.

 Another factor of the installation process that affects the price is, of course, time.
 The majority of hot water installations should be straight forward and would expect to take approximately two hours for a product of a standard size and energy type.